Product Warranty Card Builder

 • Require proof of purchase.
 Asking for a dated receipt or order number protects you from claims on grey-market or expired units.

 • State statutory rights.
-Add a line noting that the warranty is in addition to, not instead of, the customer’s rights under local consumer law.
+Add a line noting that the warranty is in addition to, not instead of, the customer’s rights under local consumer law — this is legally required in the UK and EU.